jquery/typesense-minibar/README.md

 * [***data-group***=false] (Optional): Group results under category headings.

-  By default, search results are presented in a flat list, with the `lvl0` field interpreted as the page title, where `lvl0` typicaly selelects `h1`, `lvl1` selects `h2`, and so on.
+  By default, search results render in a flat list, with the `lvl0` field as the page title, where `lvl0` typicaly selects h1, `lvl1` selects h2, and so on.

-  To group results under category headings, configure your [docsearch-scraper](https://github.com/typesense/typesense-docsearch-scraper) to have a `lvl0` selector that matches an element on your page that represents the multi-page group that a page belongs to, and `lvl1` would then instead select your `h1` page titles.
+  To group results by category, configure [docsearch-scraper](https://github.com/typesense/typesense-docsearch-scraper) with `lvl0` selecting the category (not the `h1`).
+And `lvl1` should then instead select your `h1` page titles.

   Set `data-group="true"` to enable this feature.